English Renaissance theatre

-English Renaissance theatre, also known as Renaissance English theatre and Elizabethan theatre, refers to the theatre of England between 1558 and 1642.

-This is the style of the plays of William Shakespeare, Christopher Marlowe and Ben Jonson.
+The English Renaissance theatre or Elizabethan theatre was the theatre of England from 1558 to 1642.
+Its most prominent playwrights were William Shakespeare, Christopher Marlowe and Ben Jonson.

 Background

 The term English Renaissance theatre encompasses the period between 1562—following a performance of Gorboduc, the first English play using blank verse, at the Inner Temple during the Christmas season of 1561—and the ban on theatrical plays enacted by the English Parliament in 1642.

 In a strict sense "Elizabethan" only refers to the period of Queen Elizabeth's reign (1558–1603).
 English Renaissance theatre may be said to encompass Elizabethan theatre from 1562 to 1603, Jacobean theatre from 1603 to 1625, and Caroline theatre from 1625 to 1642.

 Along with the economics of the profession, the character of the drama changed towards the end of the period.
 Under Elizabeth, the drama was a unified expression as far as social class was concerned: the Court watched the same plays the commoners saw in the public playhouses.
 With the development of the private theatres, drama became more oriented towards the tastes and values of an upper-class audience.
 By the later part of the reign of Charles I, few new plays were being written for the public theatres, which sustained themselves on the accumulated works of the previous decades.